 (I started writing, but this got way too long, so here’s the summary of Friday in Vegas.)Â

-It was my first trip to Vegas last weekend and I don’t think it would have been possible for it to be anymore awesome than it ended up being.
+It was my first trip to Vegas last weekend, the closest thing that I had come to casinos was playing online bingo on sites like https://www.boomtownbingo.com/ and I don’t think it would have been possible for it to be anymore awesome than it ended up being.

 Friday afternoon, I shoved way too many clothes into my suitcase and waited for Jenni to pick me up.
 I was excited enough about it that I texted her to make sure she hadn’t forgotten me and was waiting outside when she pulled up to my building.
 No, she wasn’t late.
 I was just that wound up about our impending trip.